KKoovalsky/devii/md/blog/cross_compile_arm_cortex_with_clang_and_arm_gnu_gcc.md

 simplifying the onboarding.
 The initial setup is quicker and the building command is shorter.
 Less scripting when creating a pipeline, etc.
 * `FetchContent` allows you to provide the source location, consequently, skipping the downloading and updating, as it may be costly, since the LLVM Toolchain is quite heavy.
-One can provide a local installation to the LLVM+Clang by invoking CMake with `-DFETCHCONTENT_SOURCE_DIR_LLVM=path/to/local/llvm+clang` with the first run.
+One can provide a local installation of the LLVM+Clang by invoking CMake with `-DFETCHCONTENT_SOURCE_DIR_LLVM=path/to/local/llvm+clang` with the first run.
 See [its documentation](https://cmake.org/cmake/help/latest/module/FetchContent.html#variable:FETCHCONTENT_SOURCE_DIR_%3CuppercaseName%3E) for more details.

-It looks tempting to call the `ProvideLlvm()` from the toolchain file, but it is not a good approach, because each time `try_compile()` is called the toolchain file is re-evaluated. `try_compile()` performs a build on the side so the dependencies will not be cached, thus `FetchContent` will no be prevented from redownloading the dependencies.
+It looks tempting to call the `ProvideLlvm()` from the toolchain file, but it is not a good approach, because each time `try_compile()` is called, the toolchain file is re-evaluated. `try_compile()` performs a build on the side so the dependencies will not be cached, thus `FetchContent` will not be prevented from redownloading the dependencies.
 Don't do that!

-## Bringing the compile flags
+## Bringing the compiler flags

 You might have already noticed that there is the major part still missing.
 The compiler flags.
 Let's append them to our toolchain file: